Nash2325138/AMAI-paper-summary/week8/Graph Embedding and Extensions: A General Framework for Dimensionality Reduction.md

-# [Paper reading] Learning to Hash for Indexing Big DataVA Survey
+# [Paper reading] Graph Embedding and Extensions: A General Framework for Dimensionality Reduction

 ## Introduction
-This is a survey paper about **learning to  hash**  framework  and  representative  techniques  of  various types, including **unsupervised, semi-supervised, and supervised**.
+This is a survey paper about **dimensionality reduction** methods (e.g. PCA, LDA, LPP, ISOMAP, LLE) framework under an general **graph embedding** formulation.
+It also presented a new supervised approach called **Marginal Fisher Analysis**.

 ----

-## Background information
+##
+unified graph embedding formulation alongwith its linearization, kernelization, and tensorization forgeneral dimensionality reduction

 ## Prior methods